-Aloysius P. Kelley, S.J.
+Jeffrey P. von Arx, S.J.
 President

-January 2002
+January 2006

 I. FACULTY ORGANIZATION

 I. A. THE GENERAL FACULTY

 1. Educational Policies

 The successful attainment of the educational goals of an institution of higher education requires the best possible utilization of the varied competencies of all individuals who constitute it.
 The structure of this University as hereinafter described is ordained to relating and ordering these competencies while allowing the greatest possible interaction.
 Consequently, there is no place for the autonomous functioning of one segment of the University.